Yao, Osaka: Modern

 After the Meiji restoration, the area became part of Osaka Prefecture.
 The village Yao created with the establishment of the modern municipalities system on April 1, 1889, although the name "Yao" appears as far back as Heian period documents.
 On April 1, 1896 the area became part of Nakakawachi District, Osaka.
 Yao was elevated to town status on August 1, 1903.
 On April 1, 1948, Yao merged with the town of Ryuge and the villages of Kyuhoji, Taisho, and Nishigo to form the city of Yao.

 Government

 Yao has a mayor-council form of government with a directly elected mayor and a unicameral city council of 28 members.
 Yao contributes three members to the Osaka Prefectural Assembly.
 In terms of national politics, the city is part of Osaka 14th district of the lower house of the Diet of Japan.

-Economy

-Yao is traditionally known for its production of toothbrushes, and still accounts for 40% of the Japanese market, although the contribution of toothbrush manufacturing to the total local economy is very small.
-The city is now known as a center for light and medium manufacturing.